Firefighters continue battling fires in Florida Panhandle

 On Friday, helicopter and tractor units continued to battle fires in the Panhandle that have forced hundreds of residents to flee, scorched thousands of acres and razed dozens of structures.

-The Florida Department of Agriculture and Consumer Services reported that the 2,000-acre (809-hectare) fire in Santa Rosa County, just east of Pensacola, is 35% contained.
-That fire forced the evacuation of 1,100 homes Wednesday, though a few of those residents have been allowed to return to their homes.

-A stretch of Interstate 10, northern Florida’s main transportation artery, remained closed in both directions near Pensacola because of smoke.

-A 575-acre (233-hectare) fire in Walton County prompted about 500 people to evacuate.
-Fire officials said it was 70% contained.
+In Nearby Walton County, a 575-acre (233-hectare) fire in prompted about 500 people to evacuate, but that fire was now nearly contained.

 The Santa Rosa County fire began Monday when a prescribed burn by a private contractor got out of control, Fried said.
 The conditions created a perfect storm for fire — low humidity and high winds.